sam-621/nextjs-13-starter/src/core/interfaces/README.md

 # Interfaces

-folder to storage your interfaces related to entities, concepts or utility interfaces form your application
+Folder to store your interfaces related to entities, concepts or utility interfaces from your application

 ## File example